raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 sudo wget https://github.com/raspberrypilearning/3d-printed-astro-pi-flight-case/raw/master/dtb/astropi-keys.dtb
 ls
 ```
-Check that the file `astropi-keys.dtb` is now showing in the list of files now showing.
+Check that the file `astropi-keys.dtb` is now showing in the list of files.

 Next we need to configure `config.txt` to load this overlay:
 ```bash